Borel asymptotic dimension and hyperfinite equivalence relations: Introduction

 The clopen F{\o}lner tilings provided by Theorems \ref{intro:polyasdim} and \ref{intro:folner} immediately yield interesting consequences to topological dynamics and $C^*$-algebras, most notably providing new examples of classifiable crossed products.

-\begin{cor} Suppose that $G$ satisfies the assumption of Theorem \ref{intro:polyasdim}, or that all of its finitely generated subgroups do.
+\begin{cor} Let $G$ be a countably infinite group such that the assumptions of Theorem \ref{intro:polyasdim} are satisfied by $G$ or are satisfied by every finitely generated subgroup of $G$.
 Then every free continuous action of $G$ on a compact metrizable space having finite covering dimension is almost finite.
 As a consequence, the crossed products arising from minimal such actions are classified by the Elliot invariant (ordered $K$-theory paired with tracial states) and are simple ASH algebras of topological dimension at most $2$. \end{cor}

 Finite Borel asymptotic dimension also provides a bound on the Borel chromatic number $\chi_{\textbf{B}}(\Gamma)$ of a Borel graph $\Gamma$ in terms of its standard chromatic number $\chi(\Gamma)$.
 The theorem below follows a theme of similar results.
 Specifically, Conley and Miller established the same bound for Baire-measurable chromatic numbers of locally finite Borel graphs, and when the graph is furthermore hyperfinite they obtained this bound for $\mu$-measurable chromatic numbers \cite{CM16}.
 More recently, Gao--Jackson--Krohne--Seward obtained this bound for the Borel chromatic numbers of Schreier graphs induced by Borel actions of finitely-generated nilpotent groups \cite{GJKSc}.